astrojord/rsMCMC/README.md

 - If player is using dual wield, both weapons are of the same tier
 - Target is in range and damageable for entire duration
 - Any non-damaging debuffs like Vulnerability or Smoke Cloud are pre-applied
-- Magic auto attacks are Exsanguinate (base damage 950)
+- Magic auto attacks are Exsanguinate
 - Ranged auto attacks use non-specific enchanted bakriminel bolts
-- Melee auto attacks are average speed if 2H, fastest speed if DW
+- Melee auto attacks are average speed if 2H, fastest speed if DW, and use T92 damage

 ## To do:
 - Abilities: